Sun-Drenched Shenanigans: Oddly Perfect Things to Do in Puerto Vallarta in February

 February’s Food Scene: When Seasonal Actually Means Something

-February brings specific seasonal highlights to Puerto Vallarta’s already impressive culinary landscape.
+February brings specific seasonal highlights to Puerto Vallarta’s already impressive culinary landscape, making it an ideal time for trips to Puerto Vallarta focused on authentic Mexican cuisine and fresh seafood.
 The weather marks peak season for both marlin and dorado (mahi-mahi), making seafood restaurants like Mariscos El Coleguita offer specials that showcase these prized catches.
 Meanwhile, the season brings an abundance of mamey sapote and cherimoya fruits to local markets, their exotic flavors appearing in desserts and smoothies throughout town.

 The contrast between street food economics and fine dining remains startling.
 Taco stands along Basilio Badillo serve phenomenal fish tacos for $1.50 each, while high-end establishments like Café des Artistes present artistic tasting menus at $85 per person.
 The sweet spot for many travelers lies in mid-range restaurants like El Arrayán, where authentic Mexican specialties cost $15-25 per entrée.